antocreadev/portfolio-s4-astro/src/pages/projects/porfolioPHPMVC.md

 heroImg: "SAE203.webp"
 layout : "../../layouts/project.layout.astro"
 date : 2022
-description : "Dans le cadre de SAE 203, nous devons développer un site web de type portfolio avec une interface d’administration permettant de configurer, modifier, supprimer des éléments et d’alimenter le portfolio avec des projets matérialisés par du contenu multimédia comme des projets répertoriés dans une base de données.
-Ainsi, ce rapport présentera différents points qui retracent l’acheminement des réflexions, analyses et solutions afin de réaliser le travail demandé." competence : "FrontEnd BackEnd Graphisme"
+description : "This portfolio was created after 6 months of learning in the Bachelor's degree program in Multimedia and Internet Technologies (BUT MMI).
+It was built using HTML5, CSS3, and a few lines of Javascript.
+The purpose of this portfolio was to assess the learning progress and address the tasks assigned during the first semester." competence : "FrontEnd, BackEnd, Graphics"

 ---
 # Portfolio Website Development - BUT MMI - Frontend & Backend

 ## I. Introduction

-In SAE 203, the objective is to develop a portfolio website with an administration interface for configuring, modifying, and deleting elements.
+The objective is to develop a portfolio website with an administration interface for configuring, modifying, and deleting elements.
 The portfolio should be populated with multimedia content representing projects stored in a database.
 This report outlines the thought process, analyses, and solutions used to accomplish the task.

 ## II.
 Reflections, Analyses, and Solutions